An inside look at the Pac-12’s sustainability efforts, with an assist from Bill Walton and Seattle

 In addition to amplifying the efforts on campus, the Team Green platform provides a mechanism for sponsorship and, potentially, commercial opportunities.
 It has three pillars:

-• The working group: Composed of representatives from each campus, the Team Green leadership arm meets annual in person and holds quarterly conference calls.
+• The working group: Composed of representatives from each campus, the Team Green leadership arm meets annually in person and holds quarterly conference calls.

 • The annual Sustainability Conference

 • The Zero Waste Challenge.
-An intra-conference event in which schools compete to determine which campus can divert the greatest tonnage of landfill at one home football game and one home basketball game.
+An intraconference event in which schools compete to determine which campus can divert the greatest tonnage of landfill at one home football game and one home basketball game.

 Team Green also has a partner: Unifi, the global textile company that developed a means of turning recycled plastic into performance fiber (called Repreve), with the goal of creating a circular economy.